eZanmoto/seed/docs/features.md

 print(2 * (3 + 4)); # 14
 ```

-Assignment-operations can be used as a shorthand for assigning the result of an
+Operation-assignments can be used as a shorthand for assigning the result of an
 operation to a variable:

 ```